PrototypeZone/hardware-project-alcantaraMinam1260/hardware/ceng317report.md

 __PCB Soldering__

 Solder the PCB like below.
 Solder the resistors (220 ohm, 2.2k ohm), transistor (2N4124 PNP) and led (5mm LED).
+And solder the needed copper lines to the matching stacking header.
 It follows the same layout as the KiCad PCB above.

 ![soldering](https://github.com/PrototypeZone/hardware-project-alcantaraMinam1260/blob/main/media/soldered_pcb.jpg)